liferay/liferay-docs/develop/tutorials/articles/25-frontend-customizations/02-overriding-core-jsps.markdown

 # Overriding Core JSPs

-Not to beat a dead horse, but Liferay is modularized to a great extent, so most of the JSPs you might want to override are not in Liferay's core.
+Not to beat a dead horse, but Liferay is modularized to a great extent, so most of the JSPs you might want to override are no longer in Liferay's core.
 However, there are still some that you might want to modify, and it can be done.
 These JSPs are located in the `portal-web/docroot/html` directory.